-The additional software package "Advanced recording features" improves the way data are recorded.
-With the addition of this package the internal memory can be divided in many blocks.
+The internal memory can be divided in many blocks.
 Up to 65536 blocks can be defined.
-The maximum size of each block is defined in the "Preferences" panel (Menu Preferences -> Option) in the button labeled

-"Do not keep in memory more profiles than", with a limit of 32'000 profiles, which corresponds to the maximum available memory space.
+The maximum size of each block is defined in the "Preferences" panel (Menu Preferences -> Record Options) in the button labeled "Do not keep in a block more profiles than", with a limit of 64'000 profiles, which corresponds to the maximum available memory space.